ipfs/kubo/docs/plugins.md

 # Plugins

-Since 0.4.11 go-ipfs has an experimental plugin system for various added functionality.
+Since 0.4.11 go-ipfs has an experimental plugin system that allows augmenting the daemons functionality without recompiling.

-When IPFS node is created, it will load plugins from `$IPFS_PATH/plugins` directory (by default `~/.ipfs/plugins`).
+When an IPFS node is created, it will load plugins from the `$IPFS_PATH/plugins` directory (by default `~/.ipfs/plugins`).

 ### Plugin types